 Our intention to run transparent and accountable businesses requires effective implementation.
 This responsibility is vested in a balanced team of Executive and Non-Executive Directors on the Board of Directors, the highest decision-making body within the organisation.
-All directors on the Board are Indian and above 50 years of age.

 Seven Executive Directors